SaskyaPanchaud/dai-lab-protocoldesign/specs/SaskyaPanchaud_AlessioGiuliano/protocol.md

 The goal of this protocol is to be able to perform binary mathematical operations on a server following statements sent by a client.

 ## Transport layer protocol
 ACP uses TCP.
-The clien establishes the connection.
+The client establishes the connection.
 It has to know the IP address of the server.
 The server listens on TCP port 123456.

 The server closes the connection when the result of the operation has been sent, or after sending an error message if the expression sent by the client is invalid.